japila-books/apache-spark-internals/docs/SparkConf.md

 getAppId: String
 ----

-getAppId returns the value of xref:ROOT:configuration-properties.adoc#spark.app.id[spark.app.id] configuration property or throws a `NoSuchElementException` if not set.
+getAppId returns the value of ROOT:configuration-properties.md#spark.app.id[spark.app.id] configuration property or throws a `NoSuchElementException` if not set.

 getAppId is used when:

-* NettyBlockTransferService is requested to xref:storage:NettyBlockTransferService.adoc#init[init] (and creates a xref:storage:NettyBlockRpcServer.adoc#creating-instance[NettyBlockRpcServer] as well as xref:storage:NettyBlockTransferService.adoc#appId[saves the identifier for later use]).
+* NettyBlockTransferService is requested to storage:NettyBlockTransferService.md#init[init] (and creates a storage:NettyBlockRpcServer.md#creating-instance[NettyBlockRpcServer] as well as storage:NettyBlockTransferService.md#appId[saves the identifier for later use]).

-* Executor xref:executor:Executor.adoc#creating-instance[is created] (in non-local mode and xref:storage:BlockManager.adoc#initialize[requests `BlockManager` to initialize]).
+* Executor executor:Executor.md#creating-instance[is created] (in non-local mode and storage:BlockManager.md#initialize[requests `BlockManager` to initialize]).

 == [[getAvroSchema]] getAvroSchema Method